Zhyren-git/Zhyren-git/README.md

 ### Hewwo there 👋
-*is it me Zhyren and welcome to my github profile.
+*it's-a Me, Zhyren!
+And welcome to my github profile.

+4 years of coding,
+18 yrs; (he/him),
+Nationality: Dominican 🇩🇴

 {
-> Living in 🇨🇦 Canada, Ontario.
+> Lives in 🇨🇦 Canada, Ontario.

-> I'm bilingual, I'm currently able to speak 🇪🇸 Spanish & English 🇺🇸
+> Bilingual: Spanish 🇪🇸 & English 🇺🇸

-> Currently learning Java for Minecraft Development.
+> Knows 4 programming languages and Web.

-> I know Python 🐍 , JavaScript 🗒️, HTML 🕸️ , CSS and a bit of Java.
+> Java, Python 🐍 , JavaScript 🗒️, HTML with CSS.

 }

-I can make Minecraft Plugins using Java and Minecraft/Discord Bots using JavaScript/Java.
+Experiences:
+Discord Development
+Minecraft Modding/Development

 Don't be shy to talk to me on Discord I accept anyone!

-I'm also going to be publishing some of my projects.
+Planning on publishing some of my projects.

 Social Media's 🍓